M4lcode/m4lcode.github.io/_posts/2024-03-21-CryptNet Ransomware Detailed Analysis.md

     <meta http-equiv="refresh" content="3; url=https://blog.cyber5w.com/cryptnet-ransomware-analysis">
   </head>
   <body>
-    <p>You are being redirected to the full analysis on <a href="https://blog.cyber5w.com/cryptnet-ransomware-analysis">Cyber5W</a>.
-If you are not redirected automatically, click the link.</p>
+    <p>You are being redirected to the full analysis on Cyber5W blog.
+If you are not redirected automatically, click the link https://blog.cyber5w.com/cryptnet-ransomware-analysis</p>
   </body>
 </html>